-Note 7-Principal Risks-The Fund may purchase securities on foreign exchanges.
+Note 6-Principal Risks-The Fund may purchase securities on foreign exchanges.
 Securities of foreign issuers involve special risks and considerations not typically associated with investing in U.S. issuers.
-These risks include devaluation of currencies, less reliable information about issuers, different securities transaction clearance and settlement practices, and future adverse political and economic developments.
-These risks are heightened for investments in emerging market countries.
+These risks include devaluation of currencies, less reliable information about issuers, different security transaction clearance and settlement practices and future adverse political and economic developments.
+These risks are heightened for investments in emerging markets countries.
 Moreover, securities of many foreign issuers and their markets may be less liquid and their prices more volatile than those of comparable U.S. issuers.
+The Fund may invest in debt securities which are rated below investment grade by rating agencies.
+Such securities involve more risk of default than higher rated securities and are subject to greater price variability.